ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     To learn more about uploading rule packages, see [Upload your rule package](create-a-custom-sensitive-information-type-in-scc-powershell.md#upload-your-rule-package).

+At this point, you have defined a schema and rule package for sensitive data.

 ## Part 2: Install and use the EDM Upload Agent tool

-During this phase, you set up a dedicated user account for Office 365, install the EDM Upload Agent tool, use the tool to index your sensitive data, and then upload the indexed data.
+During this phase, you set up a custom security group and user account, install the EDM Upload Agent tool, index the sensitive data, and then upload the indexed data.

-1. Set up a user account with limited permissions for the EDM Upload Agent.
-(See [Add users to Office 365](https://docs.microsoft.com/office365/admin/add-users/add-users?view=o365-worldwide).)
-The user account you create should have:
+1. As a global administrator, Exchange Online administrator, or compliance administrator, set up a security group (you can call this `EDM_DataUploaders`).
+Grant permissions to this security group as follows:

-    - Read access to your data file (This is the .csv you created in [Part 1](#part-1-set-up-your-tabular-data-source-for-edm).)
+    - Read access to the sensitive data (for exporting to a file in .csv format)
-    - Write access to the location you'll use for storing hashed data (this can be a folder on a local drive of the user's machine)
+    - Local admin access to a designated machine

+    Then, set up a new user account, and add that account to the security group (EDM_DataUploaders).

+2. Sign into the designated machine with the user account that was created in the previous step.

-2. Download and install the EDM Upload Agent at [https://go.microsoft.com/fwlink/?linkid=2088639](https://go.microsoft.com/fwlink/?linkid=2088639).
+3. Download and install the EDM Upload Agent at [https://go.microsoft.com/fwlink/?linkid=2088639](https://go.microsoft.com/fwlink/?linkid=2088639).
 Make sure to note the installation location (such as `C:\`).

-3. To authorize the EDM Upload Agent, run the following command in Windows Command Prompt:
+4. To authorize the EDM Upload Agent, run the following command in Windows Command Prompt, and then sign in:

     `EdmUploadAgent.exe /Authorize`

-4. When prompted, log in using the account credentials you created in step 1 of this procedure.
+5. Save the sensitive data file (recall our example is SampleDataStore.csv) to the local drive on the machine.

+    For example, we saved our example SampleDataStore.csv file to `C:\Edm\Data`.

-5. To index your sensitive data, run the following command in Windows Command Prompt:
+6. To index your sensitive data, run the following command in Windows Command Prompt:

     `EdmUploadAgent.exe /CreateHash /DataStoreName <DataStoreName> /DataFile <DataFilePath> /HashLocation <HashedFileLocation>`

-    Example: `EdmUploadAgent.exe /CreateHash /DataStoreName EmployeeDB /DataFile C:\Edm\Data\EmployeeData.csv /HashLocation C:\Edm\Hash`
+    Example: `EdmUploadAgent.exe /CreateHash /DataStoreName SampleDataStore /DataFile C:\Edm\Data\SampleDataStore.csv /HashLocation C:\Edm\Hash`

 6. To upload the indexed data, run the following command in Windows Command Prompt:

     `EdmUploadAgent.exe /UploadHash /DataStoreName <DataStoreName> /HashFile <HashedSourceFilePath>`

-    Example: `EdmUploadAgent.exe /UploadHash /DataStoreName EmployeeDB /HashFile C:\Edm\Hash\EmployeeData.EdmHash`
+    Example: `EdmUploadAgent.exe /UploadHash /DataStoreName SampleDataStore /HashFile C:\Edm\Hash\SampleDataStore.EdmHash`

 7. To verify your sensitive data has been uploaded, run the following command in Windows Command Prompt: